-This topic provides the procedures for configuring data obfuscation in NetWitness Suite.
+This topic provides the procedures for configuring data obfuscation in NetWitness Platform.
 In a single deployment, all Core service configurations for a data privacy solution must be the same; be sure to use the same hash and salt across all Decoders and Log Decoders.

 Configure the Decoder Hash Algorithm and Salt

 Value hashing accomplished as part of the data privacy solution occurs at the time of meta key creation on the Decoder and Log Decoder.
 Both services have default settings for use with all meta keys whose values are transformed without a specified hash algorithm type or salt value.
-The initial NetWitness Suite values for defaults are: hash algorithm (SHA-256) and salt (none).
+The initial NetWitness Platform values for defaults are: hash algorithm (SHA-256) and salt (none).

 The algorithm to use for any keys with a transform defined that does not specify